psychemedia/sin-eater-resources/src/_ross.md

 *Prince suggests that the reason Hankford killed himself was because he had at one time imprisoned the Prince of Wales, and was fearful of what revenge the Prince might take when he became King: "That this judge having, as was said before, committed the prince to prison in his younger years, was afraid he would take a too severe revenge thereof when he came to the crown: the thought and consideration whereof, filled him with such insuperable melancholy, that it provoked him to take this course, for the putting a period to his own days.
 And this we know, that dreadful have been the effects of this black adust humour, when predominant, as might be confirmed from divers sad examples out of authentick history.".
 The story was that the Prince had "commanded Judge Hankford, upon the bench, to free a servant of his, arraigned for felony, at the bar: which when he would not do, he offered to take the prisoner away by force: Being withstood also herein by the judge, the prince step’d to him and struck him a blow on the face.
 Whereat nothing abashed.
 Judge Hankford told him boldly, That he had not done this affront to him, but to the King his father, in whose place he sate; and if he would not obey his sovereign's laws now, he asked him, who should obey his when he was King?
 Wherefore, says he, in the King [Henry IV] your father’s name, I commit you prisoner to the King’s ward, the Fleet.
 Whereat the prince abashed, quietly obey’d the judge’s sentence, and suffered himself to be led to prison.
 You would have wondered, says the historian, [Baker's Chron. in K. H. 4] to have seen how calm the prince was in his own cause, who in the cause of his companion had been so violent.
 When the King his father was advertised thereof, after he had duly examined the circumstances of the matter, he rejoyced, that he had a son so obedient to his laws, and a judge of such integrity, as to administer justice without fear or favour.*.

 ```

+*There are also some interesting tales to be found around the notion of a `deodand`, a personal chattel deemed responsible for killing someone, the title of which would be forfeited to God, which is to say, the Crown, but they are tales for another day, and another place...*

 Another feature of old Ross were the almshouses on Church Street, [described](http://ross-on-wye.com/index.php?page=ross_070-Almshouses&pg=1) by `ross-on-wye.com` in the following terms: